chezyio/D7047E/oralExam.md

 ## General Questions

-What regularization techniques do you know?
+1. What regularization techniques do you know?

+    L1 regularization adds absolute values of the model's weights to the loss function by driving some weights to zero.
+    L2 regularization adds squared values of model's weights to the loss function by penalizing large weights, encourage smaller and more evenly distributed weights.
+    Dropout can be used to randomly deactivate neurons during training

-What is batch normalization?
+2. What is batch normalization?

+    Batch normalization is a technique used in neural networks to stablilize and accelerate training by normalizing the inputs to each layer.
+It works by adjusting and scaling the activations with a mini-batch to have a mean of zero and a variance of one.
+Using batch normalization stabilizes training and allows the the network to converge faster.

-What initialization methods do you know?
+3. What initialization methods do you know?

+    Zero initialization sets all weights and biases to zero, so neurons learn the same features and this leads to poor training.
+Random initialization draws weights from normal or uniform distribution, however if range is too large, it can cause exploding or vanishing gradients.
+He initialization is commonly used for neural networks with ReLU-based activation function where weights are drawn from a normal distribution with a variance $\frac{2}{\text{number of input units}}$

-What are some methods for dealing with the vanishing gradient problem?
+4. What are some methods for dealing with the vanishing gradient problem?

+    - Use appropriate weight initialization technique to ensure gradients start with reasonable magnitudes
+    - Use non-saturating activation functions such as ReLU so that activations are not squashed into small ranges, ReLU is particularly effective due to its linear positive region
+    - Use batch normalization as discussed earlier or layer normalization for sequential data
+    - Use regularization as discussed earlier
+    - Use LSTMs or transformers

-What are some ways to deal with a model that overfits?
+5. What are some ways to deal with a model that overfits?

+    - Apply regularization and dropout
+    - Use augmentation to expand training dataset
+    - Use early stopping by monitoring validation loss during training and stop when it stops improving

-What metrics can be used for evaluating the model and give examples of when they can be used?
+6. What metrics can be used for evaluating the model and give examples of when they can be used?

+    Classification

+    - Accuracy — proportion of correct predictions out of all predictions,
+        - Predicting whether an email is spam or not with roughly equal numbers of spam and non-spam emails
+    - Recall — proportion of true positives correctly identified out of all actual positives
+        - Medical diagnosis where missing something is dangerous
+    - Precision — Proportion of true positive predictions out of all positive predictions
+        - Fraud detection, where falsely flagging a legitimate transaction is costly
+    - F1 score — harmonic mean of precision and recall, helpful in imbalanced dataset
+        - Sentiment analysis with imbalanced classes

+    Regression

+    - Mean Squared Error (MSE) — average of squared difference between predicted and actual values
+        - House price preediction
+    - Mean Absolute Error (MAE) — average of absolute difference between predicted and actual values

+    Computer Vision

+    - Intersection over Union (IoU) — ratio of intersection to the union of predicted and groud-truth label
+        - Car detection
+    - Mean Average Precision (mAP) — average precision across classes and IoU thresholds

-Prepare for questions where you are given a model and the result and you have to determine strengths and weaknesses, we might also ask you to come up with an alternative solution.
+Prepare for questions where you are given a model and the result and you have to determine strengths and weaknesses, we might also ask you to come up with an alternative solution

 ## Convolutional Neural Networks